fulldecent/open-location-code-wiki/Using-OLC-in-spreadsheets.md

 The Open Location Code library has a method to create codes that takes a *range*.
 The range can have many rows, as long as it has two columns, and you will get an Open Location Code for every row.

-To do this, create a function in the `Code.gs` panel that calls the Open Location Code library.
-Edit your `Code.gs` to be:
+To do this, you need to create a function in the `Code.gs` panel that calls the Open Location Code library.
+Add the following to your `Code.gs`:

 ```javascript
 function encode(range, len) {